IskandarAyuphan/psychological-aspects-and-bmi/README.md

 The main objectives of this project are:

-- To perform exploratory data analysis (EDA) to understand patterns and characteristics of the data
+- To perform exploratory data analysis (EDA) to understand patterns and characteristics of the data.
-- To analyze the bidirectional relationship between psychological aspects (depression, anxiety, stress) and BMI
+- To analyze the bidirectional relationship between psychological aspects (depression, anxiety, stress) and BMI.
-- To examine the relationships among psychological variables using Structural Equation Modeling (SEM)
+- To examine the relationships among psychological variables using Structural Equation Modeling (SEM).

+## 🎓 Significance of the Study

+- Provides insight into mental and physical health integration among university students.
+- Supports evidence-based university health policy planning.
+- Contributes to academic literature on bidirectional SEM modeling in health studies.
+- Aligns with SDG 3.4: Reducing premature mortality from non-communicable diseases and promoting mental health

 ## 🧠 Psychological Constructs Studied

-Depression

-Anxiety

-Stress
+- Depression (measured using Patient Health Questionnaire-9 – PHQ-9)
+- Anxiety (measured using General Anxiety Disorder-7 – GAD-7)
+- Stress (measured using Perceived Stress Scale-10 – PSS-10)

 These constructs are measured using validated questionnaire items and modeled as latent variables in SEM.